How to grow and care for honeysuckle

 Frequently asked questions

 Rather than spray the mildew with a fungicide, it's best to tackle the cause of the problem: dry roots.
-Keep your honeysuckle well watered during summer and mulch annually with bark chippings or home-made compost so the soil retains as much moisture as possible.
+Keep your honeysuckle well watered during summer and mulch annually with bark chippings or homemade compost so the soil retains as much moisture as possible.
 You may also consider adding a piece of crock around the roots to further prevent evaporation from the soil, as you might with clematis.
-This should solve the problem straight away.
+This should solve the problem immediately.

-Help!
-My honeysuckle leaves are turning yellow and falling off!
+What can I do to stop my honeysuckle leaves turning yellow and falling off?

 Yellowing and falling leaves can indicate nutrient deficiency or simply a lack of water.
 Give your honeysuckle a good drink and feed with a liquid seaweed fertiliser or balanced organic plant food, and it should perk up.